List of awards and nominations received by Taylor Swift

 The American singer-songwriter Taylor Swift has received numerous industry awards and honorary accolades.
-She is the most-awarded artist of the American Music Awards (40), the Billboard Music Awards (49), the MTV Video Music Awards (30), and the iHeartRadio Music Awards (34).
-She has the most Album of the Year wins at the Grammy Awards (4) and the most Video of the Year wins at the MTV Video Music Awards (5), and she has been recognized as the Global Recording Artist of the Year by the International Federation of the Phonographic Industry more times than any other artist (5).
+She is the most-awarded artist of the American Music Awards (40), the Billboard Music Awards (49), the MTV Video Music Awards (31), and the iHeartRadio Music Awards (41).
+She has the most Album of the Year wins at the Grammy Awards (4) and the most Video of the Year wins at the MTV Video Music Awards (5), and she has been recognized as the Global Recording Artist of the Year by the International Federation of the Phonographic Industry more times than any other artist (6).

 Swift began her career in country music.
 She was nominated for Best New Artist at the 50th Annual Grammy Awards in 2008.
-Her second studio album, Fearless (2008), won Album of the Year at the Country Music Association Awards, Academy of Country Music Awards, and Grammy Awards; it further won the Grammy Award for Best Country Album.
+Her second studio album, Fearless (2008), won Album of the Year at the Country Music Association Awards, the Academy of Country Music Awards, and the Grammy Awards; it also won the Grammy Award for Best Country Album.
 Her singles "White Horse" (2008) and "Mean" (2010) both won the Grammy Award for Best Country Song; the former also won Best Female Country Vocal Performance, and the latter Best Country Solo Performance.
 Her soundtrack single "Safe & Sound" for The Hunger Games (2011) won the Grammy Award for Best Song Written for Visual Media.